 Have you ever cried and didn’t realize you were crying?
 I actually remember being home watching TV, eating ice-cream and all of a sudden, I felt the tears fall down my face.
 I had never experienced that before.
 I dealt with so many rejections, in addition to my own issues in my personal life that it weighed me down.
 I got to the point where I would only eat certain things.
 I went through a chicken tender phase.
 I also went through a period of time where I only wanted salt and vinegar chips.
 It sounds weird but it must have been a chemical imbalance.
 I lost sleep.
 Most days, I didn’t want to go to sleep and wake up to another “we chose another candidate email.”
 I felt like everyone was against me since no one would give me a chance.
 I prayed so hard to get out of that place.
 I really had to learn to be strong and have faith that things would work out for me.
 And they did!

 I wouldn’t dare say this 3 to 5 years ago but now that I’m good, I can say, “I’m glad I went through it.”
 I couldn’t see it then but I truly believe that I went through all of that so that I would appreciate where I am today.
-If I had walked across the stage and in an office starting out at 21, I would probably think it’s all about me and I wouldn’t be able to share my struggle to help other people.
+If I had walked across the stage and in an office starting out at 21, I wouldn’t be able to share my struggle to help other people.
 God makes no mistakes.
 He knew that I needed to be back home with my family.
 He knew that I needed to take time to get myself together before working full-time.
 Most importantly, He knew that I needed a break.
 I was in agony spending so much time on the couch waiting for someone to call me for an interview.
 But I had worked so hard in school since kindergarten and I started working at 16!
 I needed some time to be able to just relax.
 I would have enjoyed it more had I not put so much pressure on myself.
 But I’m glad I made it.
 And whatever you’re going through in your post-grad life, you’ll get through it!

 For those of you who dealt with the harsh reality of being thrown into “adulting,” how did you cope?
 What are some tips that helped you get through any struggles that you faced?